 - Payment Process

 Wesleyan University's administration must authorize any contractual relationship entered into by student groups or individual students.
-All contract agreements into which student organizations or individual students enter (such as performance contracts, service contracts, etc.) must first be reviewed, approved, and then signed by the Director or Assistant Director of Student Activities and Leadership Development (SALD).
+All contract agreements into which student organizations or individual students enter (such as performance contracts, service contracts, etc.) must first be reviewed, approved, and then signed by the Director or Associate Director of Student Activities and Leadership Development (SALD).
 Contracts funded by the WSA or WSA Concert Committee must be signed by the WSA Office Coordinator.

-Only the Director of Usdan Universiyt CEnter, Director of Student Activities and Leadership Development's or WSA Office Coordinator's signature is valid with regard to contract enforcement.
+Only the Director of Usdan University Center, Director of Student Activities and Leadership Development's or WSA Office Coordinator's signature is valid with regard to contract enforcement.
 Therefore, contracts that bear the signature of a student or an advisor representing the University will not be honored.
 Contracts above a certain amount must be signed by the Vice President for Administration adn Finance.
 However, they will always first be reviewed by the Office of Student Activities & Leadership Development or the WSA Office Coordinator.

 Contracts can be very complex.
 These are things you should know: